 By: Katty Kay, Claire Shipman

 Combining cutting-edge research in genetics, gender, behavior, and cognition – with examples from their own lives and those of other successful women in politics, media, and business – Kay and Shipman go beyond admonishing women to “lean in”.
-Instead, they offer the inspiration and practical advice women need to close the gap and achieve the careers they want and deserve.
+Instead, they offer the inspiration and practical advice women need to close the gap.

 Build Your Routine, Find Your Focus, and Sharpen Your Creative Mind